Xavier Claeys: “While I was learning how to program, I started to discover the beauty of numerical analysis”

 And after your PhD, you were sure you wanted to go for a post-doc?

-At that time, I was really sure that I wanted an academic career, so I looked for a post-doc, and I got the opportunity to take a post-doc position in ETH Zurich in Switzerland.
+I was really sure at that time, there was no hesitation: I wanted to have an academic career.
+So I looked for a post-doc, and I got the opportunity to take a post-doc position in ETH Zurich in Switzerland.

 I had an idealistic idea of academic careers and the job of researcher.
 There are many aspects of the job that I still had to discover.
 For example, during the PhD thesis, one of the aspects is that you are asked a question and what you are supposed to do during the PhD thesis is try to answer this question.
 What I discovered later, is that there is another important aspect of this job that is at least as difficult as answering questions: asking questions, finding interesting and relevant research subjects.
 It was difficult for me to get familiar with this activity.